-As with most household pests, prevention measures are not effective unless the pest has first been eradicated.
+As with most household pests, prevention measures are not effective unless the pest has first been eradicated through a proper removal process.
 This is not a simple chore for the untrained individual.
 ChemTec professionals are trained and able to locate all nests, treat the areas and secure your home from carpenter bee damage.
-Our home pest control programs includes carpenter bee control.
+Our home pest control programs includes carpenter bee control and removal.
 Utilize their knowledge and experience to provide safe, effective carpenter bee treatments.
 For more information or to schedule an inspection, please contact us today!

 Helpful Carpenter Bee Articles